 Title Details Period Institutions Involved Disaster Risk Reduction 1 Piloting Flood Management Planning Tool at the Sangkat Level Phnom Penh -The aim of the project is to build the city's capacity to predict, manage, and mitigate the impact from floods at the local/commune level 2021 - 2022 GFDRR 2 Cambodia Southeast Asia Disaster Risk Management Project: Component 1 and 2 -Component 1: Resilient rural corridors.
 Resilient rural roads rehabilitation and maintenance (Activities include road safety training and disaster risk management, preparedness planning, and awareness raising for communities adjacent to rural roads.) -Component 2: Financial planning for disaster resilience (This involves provision of technical assistance to strengthen MEF's capacity for financial planning for disaster resilience.
 2023 World Bank, MRD, and MEF 3 Strengthening Cooperation on Disaster Risk Management within the Association of Southeast Asian Nations -The KSTA aims to support the Association of Southeast Asian Nations (ASEAN) Secretariat and member states implement the ASEAN Agreement on Disaster Management and Emergency Response (AADMER) Work Programme 2021-2025 by supporting increased cooperation and enhancing capacity on disaster risk management (DRM).
-2021 - 2023 ADB 4 Building Disaster-Resilient Infrastructure through Enhanced Knowledge -The TA aims to strengthen action-oriented disaster risk management (DRM) knowledge for disaster-resilient infrastructure in developing member countries (DMCs).
+2021 - 2023 ADB 2 Building Disaster-Resilient Infrastructure through Enhanced Knowledge -The TA aims to strengthen action-oriented disaster risk management (DRM) knowledge for disaster-resilient infrastructure in developing member countries (DMCs).
 2020 - 2022 ADB

-Title Details Period Institutions Involved Lao PDR Southeast Asia Disaster Risk Management Project 2017 - 2024 The World Bank Ε arly Warning System 1 Installation of the Automated Weather Observation System for Forecasting and Warning of Natural Disaster in Cambodia Key activities include: -Investigating the meteorological status and relevant infrastructure conditions, including weather stations in Cambodia -Installation of 27 Automatic Weather Stations (AWSs) and power system at the weather stations -Development of a data receiving system at MOWRAM in Phnom Penh, a data analysis and display system to support weather forecasting.
+Title Details Period Institutions Involved Lao PDR Southeast Asia Disaster Risk Management Project -The objective of the Southeast Asia Disaster Risk Management Project for Laos is to reduce the impacts of flooding in Muang Xay and enhance the Government's capacity to provide hydro-meteorological services and disaster response.
+2017 - 2024 The World Bank Ε arly Warning System 1 Installation of the Automated Weather Observation System for Forecasting and Warning of Natural Disaster in Cambodia Key activities include: -Investigating the meteorological status and relevant infrastructure conditions, including weather stations in Cambodia -Installation of 27 Automatic Weather Stations (AWSs) and power system at the weather stations -Development of a data receiving system at MOWRAM in Phnom Penh, a data analysis and display system to support weather forecasting.
 2019 - 2022 KMA and KMI 2 Support of the GEO-KOMPSAT- 2A Receiving and Analysis System in Cambodia Key activities include: -Investigating the meteorological status and relevant infrastructure for meteorological satellite utilization in Cambodia -Selection of a service provider for the installation of GEO-KOMPSAT-2A (GK2A) receiving and analysis system.
-GK2A 5 is expected to provide nationwide meteorological information with high-resolution satellite images and high-speed data transfer.
+GK2A is expected to provide nationwide meteorological information with high-resolution satellite images and high-speed data transfer.
 2020 - 2023 KMA and KMI 3 Cambodia Agricultural Sector Diversification Project (Component 3: Improvement of agricultural information systems and quality control management) -The component has a sub-component on Agricultural Information System which will be developed to improve the use of soil/agro-ecological maps, agricultural early warning systems, food production and agricultural statistics/census data, etc. New technologies in ICT will be promoted to ensure broadcast dissemination and best use of available data and information for public and private sector stakeholder's planning and decision-making.
 2019 - MAFF, MEF, MRD, MOWRAM, and The World Bank 4 EWS1294 -The EWS1294 is a life-saving system that provides accurate and timely flood information to national and provincial authorities and allows them to easily and quickly disseminate reliable warning messages to at-risk communities regarding climatic or societal hazards.
 The system is operational in Cambodia and is being developed in Laos.
 2013 - ECHO, SDC, MFA, UNDP, WFP, BHA, PIN